BodonFerenc/BodonFerenc.github.io/_posts/2026-05-13-Variadic-Functions.md

 variadicFn: ('[{ ... }; enlist])
 ```

-As a concrete example, Consider a function that calculates the future value of an investment:
+As a concrete example, consider a function that calculates the future value of an investment:

 $$\text{FutVal} = p \left(1 + \frac{r}{n}\right)^{n \times y}$$